Tobeworks/Woocommerce-AI-Dummy-Products-Generator/README.md

 1. Navigate to WooCommerce > Import Demo Products
 2. Enter your OpenAI API key (if not already done)
 3. Select the number of products you want to generate (1-25)
-4. Choose a product category
+4. Choose the type of products to generate (e.g., Electronics, Clothing)
+5. Select the WooCommerce category where products will be saved
+6. Choose your preferred content language
-5. Click "Generate and Import Products"
+7. Click "Generate and Import Products"
-6. Wait for the products to be generated with their images
+8. Wait for the products to be generated with their images

+## Supported Languages

+- English (en)
+- German (de)
+- Spanish (es)
+- French (fr)
+- Italian (it)
+- Dutch (nl)
+- Polish (pl)
+- Portuguese (pt)
+- Russian (ru)
+- Chinese (zh)

-## Product Categories
+## Product Types

+Available product types for generation:
 - Electronics
 - Clothing
 - Books